 If you stay beyond the period of your visa (‘overstay’ your visa), you will be fined 500 baht per day up to a maximum of 20,000 baht.
 You also risk being held in detention, deported at your own expense, and banned from re-entering Thailand for up to 10 years.
 The enforcement of penalties for overstaying is strict, and conditions in detention centres can be harsh.

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

 UK Emergency Travel Documents

-  UK Emergency Travel Documents are accepted for entry, airside transit and exit from Thailand.
-If you’re planning to enter Thailand using a UK Emergency Travel Document you should contact the nearest Thai Embassy or Consulate before you travel to seek advice about whether a visa is required.
+UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from Thailand.
+The purpose of the visit to Thailand using an ETD and whether approval is granted, is entirely at the discretion of the Thai authorities.
+They consider applications on a case-by-case basis.
+If you are planning to enter Thailand using a UK ETD, you should contact the nearest Thai Embassy or Consulate before you travel to seek advice about whether an ETD will be accepted and if so is a visa required.